Gilbert & Sullivan

 St. Cecilia Music Center

 G&S’s beloved satire on Imperial British politics and institutions comes to life on the intimate stage of St. Cecilia Music Center.
-Set in fictional Imperial Japan, the poor wandering minstrel Nanki-Poo is in love with the lovely Yum-Yum, the ward of the Lord High Executioner, who has designs on her himself.
-The town of Titipu swirls with satirical chaos when the Emperor (The Mikado) reveals that if no one is executed in Titipu, the town will be reduced in stature to a village.
+The poor wandering minstrel Nanki-Poo is in love with the lovely Yum-Yum, the ward of the Lord High Executioner, who has designs on her himself.
+The town swirls with satirical chaos when the Emperor (The Mikado) reveals that if no one is executed in the town, it will be reduced in stature to a village.
 Heads will comically roll in this Topsy-Turvey world.

 Subscriptions available for the 2019-20 Season